Are you a beginner photographer who doesn’t want to spend much money on equipment?

 The F/6.0 aperture range with a deep field of view assisted me tremendously.

-And when I was taking pictures of monuments during the day, it was easy for me to get shots with good lighting and sharp focus.
+And when taking pictures of monuments during the day, I got shots with good lighting and sharp focus.

 White Balance/Frame Rate